RobotLocomotion/LabelFusion/README.rst

 1. run our docker image (instructions here: https://hub.docker.com/r/robotlocomotion/labelfusion/)
 2. inside the docker image navigate to a log directory: (:code:`cd ~/labelfusion/data/logs_test/2017-06-16-57`)
 3. run the alignment tool -- even though the data has already been labeled, you can inspect the results (:code:`run_alignment_tool`)
-4. inspect labeled images (:code: `cd path-to-labelfusion-data/logs_test/2017-06-16-57/images`)
+4. inspect labeled images (:code:`cd path-to-labelfusion-data/logs_test/2017-06-16-57/images` and browse the images)
-5. run a script to print out the overall status of the dataset: `dataset_update_status -o`
+5. run a script to print out the overall status of the dataset: :code:`dataset_update_status -o`

 Training on Object Detection, Segmentation, and/or Pose data